Soil Composition, Classification and the Munsell System

 None of these systems is interchangeable with the others at the fine level, but all share the fundamental concept of diagnostic horizons and measurable properties.
 The forensic analyst working on an international case should report soil classification using both the local national system and the WRB equivalent, to allow cross-jurisdictional comparison.

-Colour is one of the first and cheapest discriminating observations a forensic soil analyst makes.
-To the untrained eye, soil is generically brown or grey, but the spectral distribution of light reflected from a soil surface encodes information about its iron-oxide mineralogy (haematite is red, goethite is yellow-brown, ferrihydrite is orange), its organic-matter content (humus darkens the A horizon), its drainage conditions (gleyed anaerobic soils are grey-blue from reduced iron), and its moisture status at the time of observation.
+Colour is one of the first and least costly discriminating observations a forensic soil analyst makes.
+The spectral distribution of light reflected from a soil surface encodes information about iron-oxide mineralogy (haematite is red, goethite is yellow-brown, ferrihydrite is orange), organic-matter content (humus darkens the A horizon), drainage conditions (gleyed anaerobic soils are grey-blue from reduced iron), and moisture status at the time of observation.

 The Munsell Soil Colour Chart (MSCC), developed from Albert Munsell's 1905 colour-order system and adapted specifically for soil by the USDA in the 1950s, provides a standardised notation that converts a colour observation into a three-part code: Hue, Value, and Chroma.
-The current standard for forensic colour comparison is ASTM D1535 ("Standard Practice for Specifying Color by the Munsell System"), updated most recently in 2021.
+The current standard for forensic colour comparison is ASTM D1535 (Standard Practice for Specifying Color by the Munsell System), most recently reaffirmed in 2023 as D1535-14(2023).

 Hue describes the dominant spectral wavelength of the colour.
 In the Munsell notation, hue is given as a number (2.5, 5, 7.5, or 10) followed by a letter code for the colour family.
 The soil-relevant hue pages in the standard chart are: 10R (red), 2.5YR through 10YR (red-yellow, the dominant range for oxidised soils), 2.5Y (yellow), 5Y (yellow-olive), GLEY1 and GLEY2 (grey-green-blue series for waterlogged soils).
 Most well-drained soils fall in the 7.5YR to 10YR range.